-AUS Professor and novelist garners recognition for her research in Arabic and comparative literature, women's authorship and cultural exchange
+AUS Professor And Novelist Garners Recognition For Her Research In Arabic And Comparative Literature, Women's Authorship And Cultural Exchange

-(MENAFN- AUS) Sharjah, UAE, April 1, 2024 – Exploring the influences of Western literature on modern Arabic literary trends, cinematography in modern Arabic poetry and the question of authorship in Arab women’s literary production, Dr. Bouthaina Khaldi, Professor in Arabic and Translation Studies at American University of Sharjah (AUS), aims to unravel the intricate layers of cultural exchange and literary evolution by dedicating her recent research to exploring these three key areas.
+(MENAFN- Mid-East) Exploring the influences of Western literature on modern Arabic literary trends, cinematography in modern Arabic poetry and the question of authorship in Arab women's literary production, Dr. Bouthaina Khaldi, Professor in Arabic and Translation Studies at American University of Sharjah (AUS), aims to unravel the intricate layers of cultural exchange and literary evolution by dedicating her recent research to exploring these three key areas.

-A multidisciplinary scholar, Dr. Khaldi developed a research project from her invited talk “The Reception of Johann Wolfgang Goethe in the Arab World,” which she gave at the Global Weimar/Global Nahda symposium organized by Princeton University in Berlin.
-In this work, she argues that since the Nahḍa period (Arab Renaissance), modern Arabic literature and thought have been stimulated by a variety of Western cultural influences, most salient of which were French and English.

 “I am expanding on the issue of authorship by studying the complex ways in which Arab, English, French and Persian women from different historical periods foregrounded this issue in their published writings.
 This research gives us insights into the diverse experiences, challenges and contributions of women writers in various cultural and linguistic contexts.
 It deepens not only our understanding of the complexities surrounding authorship, but also emphasizes the significance of women's voices in shaping literary discourse and challenging traditional notions of authorship and authority.
 By examining these cross-cultural perspectives, we can uncover common themes and unique insights that enrich our appreciation of women's literary achievements and their impact on broader literary traditions.
 Ultimately, this research contributes to a more inclusive and nuanced understanding of authorship and literature, highlighting the diverse voices and perspectives that have historically been marginalized or overlooked,” she said.